Cov-ComSec/Cov-ComSec.github.io/content/posts/osint_social_engineering/index.md

 - Maltego

 ## Image Metadata
-What's in the image can provide useful information, like:
+What is in the image can provide useful information, like:

 - Employee badge number
 - Signs (to tell location)
 - Confidential documents
-- What’s on their computer screen (may give away confidential information/IT programs & systems they use)
+- What is on their computer screen (may give away confidential information/IT programs & systems they use)
 - Faces (can you identify anyone?)

 An image can paint a thousand words, well at least the metadata can; the sort of thing you can find is: